ilhamhanif/simple-cdc-service/README.md

 ![Tests](./docs/src/img/py_pytest.png)

-Or you can do default query within 2 database.
+Or you can do query within 2 database.

 ### 5. Clean Up